SeeSharpSi/obs_pixie_8/mitch_convo.md

 > 5. For all the gods of the peoples are worthless idols, but the LORD made the heavens.

 You have to worship Jesus to be saved.
 Only God can receive worship.

+# Qs
+* Could anyone fulfill the role of Jesus?
+	* Did Jesus have to be God?
+* Hebrews 4:14-16
+	* Christ has to be God to fulfill the role of mediator, priest, and sacrifice
+* John 8:58